 This section suits students, researchers, and literature lovers.
 You can study history, themes, and styles of English Poetry.
 It also supports exams, essays, and personal enrichment.
 Explore this rich tradition and deepen your understanding of poetic artistry.

-Knight in Prologue to the Canterbury Tales by Geoffrey Chaucer
+Guildsmen in Canterbury Tales by Geoffrey Chaucer

-Characterization in Prologue to the Canterbury Tales by Chaucer
+Franklin in Canterbury Tales by Chaucer